Alberta's Industrial Heartland: Refinery Row (Edmonton)

 Refinery Row refers to the concentration of oil refineries in west Sherwood Park, Strathcona County, Alberta, just east of the city of Edmonton.
-The two main refineries in Refinery Row are the Strathcona Refinery (Imperial Oil), and the Suncor Edmonton Refinery (Suncor Energy) The other main refineries in the Edmonton area are also located in Strathcona County, in a separate concentration around Scotford, Alberta.
+The two main refineries in Refinery Row are the Strathcona Refinery (Imperial Oil), and the Suncor Edmonton Refinery (Suncor Energy) The other main refineries in the Edmonton area are also in Strathcona County, in a separate concentration around Scotford, Alberta.